eisental/SensorLibrary/README.md

 Changelog
 ---------
+#### SensorLibrary 0.3 (4/12/11)
+- New spark chip.
+- New self-triggering vehicleid and playerid sensor chips.
+- Rangefinder direction is determined by two interface blocks instead of interface+noteblock.
+The extra interface block is also part of structure.
+- Many changes to the rangefiner: Added a optional size argument on the third line.
+Format WxH ex: 2x3 or W&H ex: 1 Changed Detection Methods (by @Cutch .
+Thanks!)
+- slotinput will reset its output levers on init.
+- photocell requires at least 1 interface block.

 #### SensorLibrary 0.25 (23/04/11)
 - Updated to work with RedstoneChips 0.9.
 - New slotinput circuit for decimal number input according to the selected inventory slot.
 Made by @Shamebot!